ZenDevelopmentEcosystem/FileSet/docs/commands/run.md

 Executes a command on the files scoped by the set.
 The command is applied *on* a `store`.

-Files not in the cache will not be fetched by default.
+Assets not in the cache will not be fetched by default.
 If they are not in the cache, a warning will be printed but otherwise ignored.

 To trigger an implicit `get` on any missing assets, run with: